-Madonna was quick to recognize the commercial implications of the new musical wave - it was the dance clubs that were key inroads and the DJs who were the key gate-keepers.
-Armed with her demo tapes, Madonna and her friends increasingly frequented the hottest dance clubs where they would make a splash with their flamboyant clothing and provocative dancing.
-At Danceteria, one of the staff referred to her as a "heat-seeking missile targeting the hottest DJs."
-There she attracted the attention of DJ Mark Kamins who introduced her to Mike Rosenblatt and Seymour Stein of Sire Records.
-A recording contract and \$5,000 were soon hers.
+Madonna was quick to recognize the commercial implications of the new musical wave-it was the dance clubs that were key inroads and the DJs who were the key gatekeepers.
+Armed with her demo tapes, Madonna and her friends increasingly frequented the hottest dance clubs where they would make a splash with their flamboyant dancing and provocative clothing.
+At Danceteria, one of the staff referred to her as a "heat-seeking missile in targeting the hottest DJs."
+There she attracted the attention of DJ Mark Kamins who introduced her to Mike Rosenblatt and Seymour Stein of Sire Records-a recording contract and \$5,000 were soon hers.

-The first release was a 12-inch single with different versions of Everybody on each side.
-The record gained extensive dance-club play.
+The first release was a 12-inch single with different versions of "Everybody" on each side.
+The record gained extensive played across the dance clubs of America.
 Madonna began working on her first album.
 Although she had promised both longtime friend and music collaborator Steve Bray and DJ Mark Kamins the job of producer, she dumped both in favor of Warner Records' house producer, Reggie Lucas.
-Together with Warner Records' national dance promoter, Bobby Shaw, Madonna began a relentless round of courting DJs and pushing her record for play time.
-Central to the promotion plan was New York's hottest DJ, John "Jellybean" Benitez, who Madonna began dating in November 1982.
+Together with Warner Records national dance promoter, Bobby Shaw, Madonna began a relentless round of courting DJs and pushing her record for play time.
+Central to her promotion plan was a new boyfriend, New York's hottest DJ, John "Jellybean" Benitez who she began dating in November 1982.

-Her second single, Burning Up, with Physical Attraction (written by Reggie Lewis) on the B-side, was released in March 1983.
-It too was a dance-club hit and bounded up the dance charts to number three.
-With full attention and full resources of Warner Brothers and a network of DJs, Madonna had most of the pieces she needed in place - but not quite.
-Early in 1983 she flew to Los Angeles to visit Freddie DeMann, then manager of megastar Michael Jackson.
+Her second single, "Burning Up" with "Physical Attraction" (written by Reggie Lewis) on the B-side, was released in March 1983.
+It too was a dance club hit and bounded up the dance charts to number three.
+Madonna now had the full attention and full resources of Warner Brothers and was ready to press ahead with her full album.
+One key resource was missing, however, despite the backing and expertise of key movers in the music scene such as John Benitez, Reggie Lucas, Mark Kamins, and Seymour Stein, Madonna recognized the need for someone who was in pay, under her control and would work to push her into the major league.
+She started at the top.
+Early in 1983 she flew to Los Angeles to visit Freddie DeMann, the then manager of megastar Michael Jackson.
 DeMann remembers the meeting vividly: "I was knocked off my feet.
 I've never met a more physical human being in my life."
 In a short time DeMann dropped Michael Jackson in favor of managing Madonna.